-*Students enrolled in these concentrations are required to complete clinical hours (number of hours varies depending on concentration).
+Students enrolled in these concentrations are required to complete clinical hours (the number of hours varies depending on concentration).

 The number of individuals admitted into the Doctor of Nursing Practice program is limited.
 You must meet the following requirements to be eligible for admission:

 - Bachelor of Science in Nursing or Master of Science in Nursing (with APRN certification) from a regionally accredited institution with an overall undergraduate grade point average of 3.2 on a 4.0 scale

 - BSN to DNP Applicants: Current unencumbered RN license in the United States

 - MSN to DNP Applicants: Current unencumbered license as an advanced practice nurse

 - At least one year of RN experience is preferred

 - Please refer below for additional requirements for those applying to the Adult-Gerontology Acute Care and Psychiatric Mental Health Nurse Practitioner concentrations.

 Admission for RNs is possible.
 RN to DNP Applicant must have a 3.50 GPA or better in the last 60 post-secondary credits completed.
 If the applicant’s ADN degree does not meet the 60-credit minimum, the most recent 60 college-level credits will be considered.
 Learn more by contacting Julie Westenfeld, Graduate Academic Advisor at email@example.com for details.